 Facilitating transition between secure hospitalization and community living

-Journey Home is an 6 bed community based long-term housing outpatient facility for adult males under the authority of the Alberta Review Board and Forensic Assessment Community Services Not Criminally Responsible Outpatient Team.
+Journey Home is a 24/7, 6 bed community based long-term housing outpatient facility for adult males under the authority of the Alberta Review Board and Forensic Assessment Community Services Not Criminally Responsible Outpatient Team.

 Areas of Support

 Journey Home provides the following support to individuals under an Not Criminally Responsible (NCR) disposition:

 - Skilled Caseworkers

 - Onsite Teacher